opencord/cord/docs/quickstart_physical.md

 CORD POD by the execution of an `Ansible` playbook.

 ### Complete
 Once the compute node is in the `Deployed` state and post deployment provisioning on the compute node is complete, this task is complete.

 Logs of the post deployment provisioning of the compute nodes can be found in `/etc/maas/ansible/logs` on the head node.

-Assitionally, the post deployment provisioning of the compute nodes can be queried using the command `cord prov list`
+Additionally, the post deployment provisioning of the compute nodes can be queried using the command `cord prov list`
 ```
 cord prov list